US Lawmakers Stiff Solar, Wind Gets Modest Victory in Tax Deal

 After months of lobbying, the clean energy industry secured minimal tax credit extensions in the $1.37 trillion end-of-year deal U.S. lawmakers eked out this week to fund the government in 2020.

-Of the possible extensions that may have been stuffed into the spending bill, wind was the only winner, and the industry secured just one extra year of incentives.
+Of the possible clean energy tax extensions that could have been stuffed into the spending bill, wind was the only winner, and the industry secured just one extra year of incentives.

 If the full deal wins congressional passage, as is expected, wind developers can now qualify for the production tax credit through 2020 — a year longer than anticipated.
 Developers qualifying projects in 2020 will receive 60 percent of the PTC if they bring those projects online by the end of 2024.
 Projects qualified in 2019 will still receive only 40 percent of the incentive.